Datavault-UK/automate-dv/docs/hubs.md

 1. A primary key (or surrogate key) which is usually a hashed representation of the natural key (also known as the business key).

-2. The natural key itself.
+2. The natural key.
 This is usually a formal identification for the record such as a customer ID or order number (can be multi-column).

 3. The load date or load date timestamp.
 This identifies when the record was first loaded into the vault.